christianhujer/christianhujer.github.io/_posts/2015-08-26-Introduction-to-DNS.md

 * Write the IP address in your computer's `/etc/hosts` file.
 Many operating systems use this file first before using DNS.
 The format of that file is self-explanatory, you can edit it with any text-editor.
 * Use a different DNS server.
 Often the one from Google would still work, the IP addresses of the Google DNS servers are `8.8.8.8` and `8.8.4.4`.
 * Setup your own DNS server.
-* Use something like the Tor network.
+* Use something like the Tor network. **Warning** *Use Tor at your own risk!
+There's a lot of bad stuff going on inside the Tor network.*